 Step 1: What is market research in business?

 Market research is the process of gathering information about target customers to better understand their views about a product or service.
-Market research is classified in a variety of ways, but the primary ways include:
+The primary ways of classifying market research are:

 - The method of the collection